keeshux/bitcoinspv/README.md

 Add the following line:

-    pod 'WaSPV', '~> 0.4'
+    pod 'BitcoinSPV', '~> 0.5'

 and run on the terminal:

     $ pod install

+Beware that with recent versions of CocoaPods you will have to remove the following line from the `Pods/Pods.*.xcconfig` configuration files:

+    OTHER_LIBTOOLFLAGS = $(OTHER_LDFLAGS)

 ### Imports

-WaSPV declares an implicit `extern const int ddLogLevel` for CocoaLumberjack and the linker will complain if you don't define it somewhere, e.g. in the application delegate:
+BitcoinSPV declares an implicit `extern const int ddLogLevel` for CocoaLumberjack and the linker will complain if you don't define it somewhere, e.g. in the application delegate:

     #import "AppDelegate.h"

     const int ddLogLevel = LOG_LEVEL_DEBUG;
     ...

-All the imports are public but the one you generally need is `#import "WaSPV.h"`.
+All the imports are public but the one you generally need is `#import "BitcoinSPV.h"`.

 ### Testing

-The `WaSPVTests` target comes with a couple of automated tests.
+The `BitcoinSPVTests` target comes with a couple of automated tests.
 They don't completely test all the library features (especially the networking area), but they're certainly required to succeed.
 A single fail guarantees that something's broken.

 Some tests write files on disk in the global `Library/Caches` of the iPhone Simulator.
-You can find them under the `WaSPVTests` subdirectory.
+You can find them under the `BitcoinSPVTests` subdirectory.

 ### Basic usage